Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

+By elaborated calculations for $S[u]$ in Subsections \ref{system-newerror-sec} and \ref{N-simplify-sec} with the application of $U_*$-operation, for $S[u]=0$, it suffices to solve the inner-outer gluing system \eqref{outer-eq}-\eqref{inner-eq} in Subsection \ref{gluing-sys-sec}.
+Perturbation terms $\sum_{m=1}^{N} \sum_{n=1}^3 c_{mn} \vartheta_{mn}(x) $ are added in the initial data to achieve the vanishing property for the outer problem \eqref{outer-eq} at the blow-up points.
+This is important in several estimates needed in the gluing procedure, and might be viewed as extra modulation parameters related to codimensional stability; see also the role of the rotational parameters in Krieger-Miao-Schlag \cite{KMS20WM}.

-For the full system above, finding blow-up of LLG at multiple points now gets reduced to finding well-behaved inner and outer profiles such that gluing procedure can be implemented.
-In other words, we need to devise appropriate weighted topologies in which the gluing system becomes weakly coupled and thus can be solved by fixed point arguments.
-For the outer problem, we make use of the sub-Guassian estimate recently proved in \cite{dong22-non-divergence}.
-For the inner problem, good solutions with sufficient decay in space and time can only be captured with careful choices of the parameters $\la_j$, $\gamma_j$, $\xi^{\J}$.
-We shall develop linear theory for the inner problems with orthogonality conditions, and these orthogonalities in turn determine the blow-up dynamics.
+For the full system above, finding blow-up of LLG at multiple points now gets reduced to finding well-behaved inner and outer solutions such that the gluing procedure can be implemented.
+In other words, we need to devise appropriate weighted topologies in which the gluing system becomes weakly coupled and thus can be solved by the fixed-point argument.